 At the same time as college, I was getting paid for drawing cartoons each Saturday for cartoon slides for a business training company.
-This time was my learning curve into cartoons, illustrations and my fun with puns.
+This was my learning curve into cartoons, illustrations and my fun with puns.

-After leaving college, I worked for the Training Company full-time for about four years then on and off as a freelancer for the next 15 years.
+After leaving college, I worked for the Training Company full-time for about four years, then on and off as a freelancer for the next 15 years.

-I hit a patch of lousy luck and joined two Graphic Design companies both going into liquidation within a year.
+I hit a patch of lousy luck and joined two Graphic Design companies, both going into liquidation within a year.

-I solely freelanced for a couple of years following before having to take up full-time warehouse or driving work from 1996 till about 2003.
+I solely freelanced for a couple of years following before having to take up a full-time warehouse or driving work from 1996 till about 2003.

 I can thank the cartoonist Simon Bond (101 uses of a Dead Cat) for my pseudonym Jason Whatever.
 I used to use the name Jason W, and after going through the flood of rejection letters, like every cartoonist will have been through, I asked Simon Bond (the then editor of a short-lived magazine called Squib) for advice.
-Apart from the usual ‘keep at it’ he commented on my pseudonym – he wrote ‘drop the W and use… er… Whatever or something’ and so Jason Whatever was created.
+Apart from the usual ‘keep at it’, he commented on my pseudonym – he wrote ‘, drop the W and use… er… Whatever or something, and so Jason Whatever was created.